Rush Limbaugh: LGBT and AIDS

 Limbaugh expressed anti-LGBT views and viewed homosexual sexual practices as unhygienic.
-He made serophobic statements about HIV/AIDS victims in the 1980s and 1990s, and called the virus "Rock Hudson's disease" and "the only federally-protected virus".
+He made controversial statements about HIV/AIDS victims in the 1980s and 1990s, and called the virus "Rock Hudson's disease" and "the only federally-protected virus".
 For a time, Dionne Warwick's song "I'll Never Love This Way Again" preceded reports about people with HIV/AIDS on his radio show.
 These later became "condom updates", preceded by The 5th Dimension's song "Up, Up and Away".
 Limbaugh defended President Reagan's response to the HIV/AIDS epidemic and falsely claimed that AIDS did not "spread to the heterosexual community" in the United States.
 When Freddie Mercury died of complications from AIDS in 1991, Limbaugh played a snippet of "Another One Bites the Dust".
 In the early 1990s, Limbaugh ran a recurring segment, "AIDS Update", which mocked the deaths of gay individuals from HIV/AIDS, and read aloud the names of the dead.
 During the segment, he would play songs like "I'll Never Love This Way Again" and Johnny Lee's "Looking for Love in All the Wrong Places"; the Los Angeles Times reported that Limbaugh said, "Gays deserved their fate."
 Limbaugh later called the segment "the single most regretful thing I have ever done."

 In 2013, Limbaugh commented on same-sex marriage by saying, "This issue is lost.
 I don't care what the Supreme Court does.
 This is inevitable.
 And it's inevitable because we lost the language on this.
 As far as I'm concerned, once we started talking about gay marriage, traditional marriage, opposite-sex marriage, same-sex marriage, hetero marriage, we lost.
 It was over."
-In 2016, Limbaugh described a program from the USDA for the LGBT community in rural America as, “I never knew that lesbians wanted to get behind the horse and the plow and start burrowing".
+In 2016, Limbaugh described a program from the USDA for the LGBT community in rural America as, "I never knew that lesbians wanted to get behind the horse and the plow and start burrowing".
 In February 2020, Limbaugh predicted that Pete Buttigieg would not be able to win the 2020 presidential election because of his homosexuality.